151 people found this helpful

 - Try a humidifier.
 Having a room full of dry air can cause irritation, so the more humidity you can get the better.
 You can buy a humidifier or place a bowl of water with a few drops of essential oil by your bedside to help ease the congestion.

-Keep a box of soft Cushelle Cube Tissues at your bedside.
+Keep a box of soft tissues by your bedside.
 You can use them to blow your nose and dip one in some eucalyptus oil to help clear your airways when you wake too.

 - Perfect your sleeping position.
 Comfort is key when you’re trying to catch some zzzs and finding the right blocked-nose sleeping position is certainly going to help.
 As we sleep, mucus doesn’t drain as effectively.
 That makes the nose even more blocked.
 So, the best way to sleep with a blocked nose is to prop your head up on an extra pillow or two.
 Also, it’s best to sleep on your side if you can as lying on your back could make things worse.